Metroid: Development and history

-1986–1991: Origins
+1986: Origins

-In Metroid (the first game in the series), released in 1986 for the Nintendo Entertainment System, the player controls Samus Aran who fights alien monsters on the fictional planet Zebes.
+In the original Metroid, released in 1986 for the Nintendo Entertainment System, the player controls Samus Aran, who fights aliens on the planet Zebes.

-The central figures in the production and development of the Metroid series are Satoru Okada, who directed Metroid and created the series; Yoshio Sakamoto, who was a character designer for the first game and has directed or supervised most of the sequels; Gunpei Yokoi, who headed the R&D1 division and produced the first two games; Makoto Kano, who wrote the scenario for Metroid, co-designed the second game, and produced the third; and Hiroji Kiyotake, who designed characters for the original.
+The central figures in the production and development of the Metroid series are Satoru Okada, who directed Metroid (1986) and created the series; Yoshio Sakamoto, who was a character designer for Metroid and has directed or supervised most of the sequels; Gunpei Yokoi, who headed Nintendo Research & Development 1 (R&D1) and produced Metroid and Metroid II: Return of Samus (1991); Makoto Kano, who wrote the story for Metroid, co-designed Metroid II, and produced Super Metroid (1994); and Hiroji Kiyotake, who designed characters for Metroid.

-The original Metroid, an action game for the Family Computer Disk System, was developed by Nintendo's Research & Development 1 (R&D1) and released in Japan on August 6, 1986.
-It was published for the Nintendo Entertainment System in August 1987 in North America and on January 15, 1988, in Europe.
-It was directed by Satoru Okada.

-Metroid was designed to be a shooting game that combined the platform jumping of Super Mario Bros. with the non-linear exploration of The Legend of Zelda and a darker aesthetic.
-The name of the game is a portmanteau of the words "metro" (as in rapid transit) and android, and was meant to allude to the mainly underground setting of the first game as well as its robot-like protagonist.
-Halfway through development of the original Metroid, one of the staff said to his fellow developers "Hey, wouldn't that be kind of cool if it turned out that this person inside the suit was a woman?", and the idea was accepted.
+The original Metroid, an action game for the Family Computer Disk System, was developed by R&D1 and released in Japan on August 6, 1986.
+It was published for the Nintendo Entertainment System (NES) in August 1987 in North America and on January 15, 1988, in Europe.
+It was designed to be a shooting game that combined the platform jumping of Super Mario Bros. with the non-linear exploration of The Legend of Zelda and a darker aesthetic.
+The title is a portmanteau of the words "metro" (as in rapid transit) and android, and was meant to allude to the mainly underground setting of the first game as well as its robot-like protagonist.
+Halfway through development, a member of staff suggested making Samus a woman as a twist.
 Ridley Scott's 1979 science-fiction horror film Alien was described by Sakamoto as a "huge influence" after the world of the first Metroid had been created.
-In recognition of this, an antagonist was given the name Ridley, after the director.
-The development staff were also influenced by the work of the film's creature designer H. R. Giger, finding his style to be fitting for the Metroid universe.
+In recognition of this, an antagonist was given the name Ridley..
+The staff were also influenced by the work of the film's creature designer H. R. Giger, finding his style fit the Metroid universe.